mskian/copied-kavithai/posts/tamil-copied-kavithai.md

 Tamil Kavithai Database - Copied Kavithai From Tamil Kavithai Sites, Facebook and Twitter Profiles.

-it contain Tamil kavithai and Tamil Quotes From Different Categories.
+it contains Tamil kavithai and Tamil Quotes From Different Categories.
 All are Copied from Twitter Profiles.

 ## Tamil Kavithai Database